nickiyanky/learning_python/README.md

 # learning_python
 ---
-Codes written to practice a python course on Twitch.
+Codes written to practice a python course on Youtube..